nwops/puppet-debugger-demo/README.md

 :set loglevel debug
 ### Scope
 #### Topscope
-You can set your topscope by define variables inside the site.pp file.
+You can set your topscope by defining variables inside the site.pp file.

 Edit `./puppet-repl-demo/environments/production/manifests/site.pp` to set new variables